cwarden45/DTC_Scripts/My_Veritas_WGS/Genos_Exome/README.md

 **Filter Off-Target Variants**

-Shouldn't really matter for non-synonymous mutations in known genes, but you'll probably want non-coding regulatory variants within target regions.
+In general, shouldn't really matter for non-synonymous mutations in known genes, but you might want restrict non-coding regulatory variants within target regions.
+In this case, enrichment is for CDS regions, but you can still test the effect of filtering different mutation calling strategies and/or checking how the regions for your annotation program of choice compares to covered regions (here, gene CDS boundaries from the UCSC genome browser).

 ### Other Notes ###